allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 [deploy](https://github.com/allegro/bigflow/blob/master/docs/cli.md#deploying-to-gcp)).
 Thanks to that, the whole development lifecycle can be easily automated on CI/CD servers.

-Shortly speaking, BigFlow handles the infrastructure of your projects and lets you focus on your core job, which is data processing logic.
+Shortly speaking, BigFlow hides the infrastructure of your projects under a interface, and lets you focus on your core job, which is data processing logic.

 ## Status